isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 I was born to great media  attention, which made my parents  uncomfortable.
 We were ordinary  Singaporeans living in a three-room flat in Woodlands.
 My father was a  security supervisor and my mother  a secretary.
 Thankfully, the in-vitro  fertilisation (IVF) was subsidised, and thus affordable to them.

-My birth might have been consid- ered extraordinary, but I was raised like any ordinary Singaporean.
+My birth might have been considered extraordinary, but I was raised like any ordinary Singaporean.
 I got my first inkling that I was somehow different from other kids when I heard other people referring to me as a test-tube baby when I was four or five.
 I asked my parents about it, and they just gave me a simple explanation of how I came about.
 I used to ask my parents for a sibling.
 They’d laugh and tell me it was a very difficult request to fulfil.
 It was only when I was older – around 13 – that I understood why and realised what my birth really meant.

 The late Prof Ratnam gave me the name Samuel.
 I don’t know why.
 We did not really stay in touch after my birth.
 But I do e-mail and text Prof Ng occasionally.
 Without them, there wouldn’t have been me.